Trapss/shiroDemo/README.md

 ### Utility
 x!help - shows help command
 x!ping - shows the bots ping to Discord and to Shiro
+x!info - shows info about the bot and the shiro.gg api

 ### Api
 x!endpoints - lists the avaliable endpoints